-The recommendation is to complete a traffic study that would consider the installation of roadway improvements for Menaul Boulevard that reduces drive lane widths or the number of drive lanes, and incorporates other traffic calmina measures. protected bike facilities, sidewalk and landscape improvements, and replacement of ramps that do not currently meet Development Process Manual (DPM) standards, and safe pedestrian crossings.
+The recommendation is to complete a traffic study that would consider the installation of roadway improvements for Menaul Boulevard that reduces drive lane widths or the number of drive lanes, and incorporates other traffic calming measures, protected bike facilities, sidewalk and landscape improvements, and replacement of ramps that currently do not meet Development Process Manual (DPM) standards, and safe pedestrian crossings.
+The traffic study should evaluate existing and future traffic generation within the MR Area and the surrounding area context.
 The roadway improvements should start at the eastern edge of the MR Area and continue through the MR Area to Interstate 25.
 The speed limit should be lowered within this section of Menaul Boulevard to 35 mph to be consistent with the speed limit on Menaul Boulevard to the east of the MR Area.
 The project could be accomplished at a relatively low cost using striping and barriers that enhance overall safety, improve mobility, and protect bicyclists, but will require a future study separate from the Menaul MR Area Plan.

-TRAIL IMPROVEMENTS
+TRAIL IMPROVEMENTS & PLACEMAKING

-The North Diversion Channel Trail, an important and much used north-south commuter route with connections to the east-west routes of the Paseo del Nordeste and Paseo del Norte Trails, is also a very dark corridor at night.
-The recommendation is to coordinate with AMAFCA on the installation of trail lighting along the North Diversion Channel Trail and the Embudo Trail to increase safety for bikers and pedestrians.
+The North Diversion Channel Trail, an important and much used north-south commuter route with connections to the east-west routes of the Paseo del Nordeste and Paseo del Norte Trails, is a major asset to the MR Area and should be addressed as a placemaking opportunity that incorporates creative lighting and design improvements.
+The recommendation is to coordinate with AMAFCA on the design and installation of trail lighting and improvements along the North Diversion Channel Trail and the Embudo Trail to attract more trail users and increase safety for bikers and pedestrians.
 In addition to adding trail lighting and installing cameras and Code Blue stations (as listed under Public Safety recommendations), the Parks and Recreation Department should consider: